Manage Multiple Google Drive Accounts

 Can I Access Multiple Dropbox Accounts via Stack as Well?

 Using the same method to manage multiple Google Drive accounts via Stack applies to just about any other Web app – and yes, that includes Dropbox as well.
 After all, Stack is designed to enhance your productivity, unleashing a whole new world of possibilities.
 With that said, using several Google Drive or Dropbox accounts is just the tip of the iceberg.

 To learn more about managing multiple Dropbox accounts, make sure to click on the provided link.
 You’ll be taken to our blog post, explaining the procedure in-depth.

 Stack is much more than just a Web browser.
 It’s a next-gen operating system for the Web, completely changing the way you do things online.
 With that said, we’re absolutely sure you’re going to love it.
-Go ahead and download Stack – you won’t regret it!
+Go ahead and request access to Stack Next straight away!